TheOdinProject/curriculum/foundations/git_basics/git_basics_new.md

     <a href="project_practicing_git_basics/imgs/18_new.png"><img class="tutorial-img" src="project_practicing_git_basics/imgs/18_new.png" title="Push changes to remote using CLI" /></a>

 2. Type `git status` one final time.
-It should output "*nothing to commit, working tree clean*".
+It should output "*Your branch is up to date with 'origin/main'. nothing to commit, working tree clean*".

     <a href="project_practicing_git_basics/imgs/19_new.png"><img class="tutorial-img" src="project_practicing_git_basics/imgs/19_new.png" title="Check repo status again to confirm local repo is up to date with remote using CLI" /></a>